bensadeh/despell/README.md

 At its core, `magica` is just a [hash map](https://en.wikipedia.org/wiki/Hash_table) lookup table.
 It takes a process name as input and returns an icon as output.

-If no matches are found, a "default response" icon is returned.
+If no matches are found, a default `unknownCommand` icon is returned.

 ## Enabling magica
 ### How to configure